ConnectedLib/connectedlib10/modules/assessment/section-2-0.md

 subsection: two-zero
 ---

-In this introduction, you will learn what mentoring is and how it can support connected learning in the library.
+In this section, you will learn what mentoring is and how it can support connected learning in the library.

 ## Learning Outcomes For This Section